zhf-0/vim-interact-terminal/README.md

 # vim-interact-terminal
 Interact wtih the terminal in vim 8.1 especially for Python programming.
 Theoretically, it can also be used for bash and other languages.
-The main fecture is sending the commands to the console and execute without considering the indent problem !
+The main feature is sending the commands to the console and execute without considering the indent problem !

 Advantages compared with other similar plugins
 - installation and configuration are so easy without any effort.
 In fact there is no configuration at all !